Milwaukee Brewers minor league players: Marco Dinges

-Marco Dinges (born September 5, 2003) is an American professional baseball catcher in the Milwaukee Brewers organization.
+Marco Antonio Dinges (born September 5, 2003) is an American professional baseball catcher in the Milwaukee Brewers organization.

 Dinges attended East Lake High School in Tarpon Springs, Florida.
 He played college baseball at Tallahassee State College and Florida State University.
 As a freshman at Tallahassee State, he hit .345 with seven home runs, and 40 RBI.
 During the middle of his freshman season, Dinges dealt with Hemophagocytic Lymphohistiocytosis.
 As a sophomore at Florida State, Dinges slashed .323/.415/.583 with 15 home runs.
 He was drafted by the Milwaukee Brewers in the fourth round of the 2024 Major League Baseball draft.

 Dinges made his professional debut with the Carolina Mudcats.
 He began the 2025 season with Carolina and was promoted to the High-A Wisconsin Timber Rattlers in mid-May.

 Brady Ebel

 Brady Alex Ebel (born July 25, 2007) is an American professional baseball shortstop for the Milwaukee Brewers organization.

 Ebel attended Etiwanda High School in Rancho Cucamonga, California, for two years before he transferred to Corona High School in Corona, California.
-In Corona High School, he was teammates with Seth Hernandez and Billy Carlson, who were selected in the 6th and 10th pick in the 2025 MLB draft.
+In Corona High School, he was teammates with Seth Hernandez and Billy Carlson, who were both selected in the first round of the 2025 MLB draft.
 He committed to attend Louisiana State University (LSU).

-The Milwaukee Brewers selected him with the 32nd overall selection of the 2025 MLB draft and he signed with the team rather than follow through on the commitment to LSU.
+The Milwaukee Brewers selected Ebel with the 32nd overall selection of the 2025 Major League Baseball draft and he signed with the team rather than follow through on the commitment to LSU.
+Ebel made his professional debut with the Single-A Carolina Mudcats and hit .241 across 16 games.
+He was assigned to the Single-A Wilson Warbirds to open the 2026 season.

-Ebel is the son of Dino Ebel.
+Ebel is the son of Dino Ebel and brother of Trey Ebel.